abhixshek/knowledge-base/git.md

 Every time you perform a commit, you’re recording a snapshot of your project that you can revert to or compare to later.

+**Pro Tip:** Keep your messages relatively short, but be descriptive!

 **Skipping the staging area:**
 `$git commit -a -m 'added new benchmarks'`
 Adding the -a option to the git commit command makes Git automatically stage every file **that is already tracked** before doing the commit, letting you skip the `git add` part.